yoyoberenguer/NE555-timer-/README.md

 The input current going through the AOP AS358 is negligeable (maximun few 100 nA, typical 20nA) via U1A (pin 2) & U1B (pin 5)

 Consequently, the current passing through R1, R2, R3 is the same.
-The voltage applied on the pin 5 can be determine sush as :
+The voltage applied on the pin 5 and to pin 2 can be calculated as follow:
 ```
 v+ = (R3 / (R3 + R2 + R1)) * VCC
 v+ = 1/3 * Vcc